Aug 10, 2019

 4. Launch console

-(Based on https://www.linode.com/docs/tools-reference/custom-kernels-distros/install-a-custom-distribution-on-a-linode and linked articles.)
+(Based on this tutorial and linked articles.)

 Comments gratefully appreciated.
 Please send them to me by any method of your choice and I'll include them here.